๐ŸŒฟ Share this page

 The herbal medicine field and practitioners are found throughout the world, from New Orleans, to Oregon, to Florida and Mississippi, across the ocean to Great Britain to India and China.
 Modern-day practicing of herbal medicine is not unique to Africa, the world recognizes the gift of healing nature provides.

 South African herbal medicine practitioners are called Nyanga.
 They seek the nature of the illness and its cure by meditating or going into a trance in order to get advice from a God or spirit.
-Nyanga's are not witchdoctors however the general population unofficially uses the term interchangeably, the official term is traditional healer used by governments and organizations.
+Nyanga's are not witchdoctors however the general population unofficially uses the term interchangeably, the official term is traditional healers used by governments and organizations.

 The Traditional Healers Organization (THO) organizes, trains and certifies traditional health practitioners.
 Each society has different kinds of traditional healers.
 Traditional healing is linked to wider belief systems and remains integral to the lives of most Africans.